 The 16mm Film Study collection will have limited availability depending on where the films will be screened and the need for projection support.
-Some titles in the collection may be available electronically from distributors.
-There may also be cases where we can scan selected prints from the collection to provide streaming access.
+Some titles in the collection may be available digitally, as files we can rent from distributors (minimum three weeks notice).
 Please contact Carolyn Faber to discuss your particular situation.

 The Video Data Bank (VDB) has a selection of its collection available on Panopto -- these titles can be found in the library’s catalog.
 If faculty or students need other titles from the collection, please email firstname.lastname@example.org outlining your needs, and they will work to add those titles to Panopto.

-We have updated our Instruction Menu to accommodate all formats of in-person or virtual classes, including both synchronous and asynchronous options such as pre-recorded sessions or Canvas modules that can be added to your course.
+Flaxman Library - We have updated our Instruction Menu to accommodate all formats of in-person or virtual classes, including both synchronous and asynchronous options such as pre-recorded sessions or Canvas modules that can be added to your course.
 To sign up, please use our updated form and a librarian will confirm your request and discuss next steps.

 Special Collections - You can also use the following pages to discover what virtual visit or instruction options are available from special collections: